 - The number of conversions indicates how many times consumers triggered conversion-related events.

-- All of the revenue sources that you’ve identified in Google Analytics contribute to your total revenue.
+- All of the revenue sources that you’ve identified in GA4 contribute to your total revenue.

 By drilling down on channels like Referrals and stacking on a dimension like Session source, you can view the URLs of the sites that are sending traffic to your business.